Last updated April 2025

 Home Warranties

-Warranty companies are the subject of thousands of complaints to consumer agencies.
-Even after paying $400 to $1,000 for the coverage, consumers will find home warranty contracts typically are filled with fine-print exclusions that stick them with much of the costs for product repairs or replacements.
+Consumer agencies receive thousands of complaints about home warranty companies.
+Even after paying $400 to more than $1,000 for the coverage, consumers will find these contracts are typically filled with fine-print exclusions that stick them with much of the costs for product repairs or replacements.
 The vast majority of plan buyers will pay far more in premiums and service fees than they’ll get back for covered repairs.
-Plus you don’t get to decide who does the work.
-We find that the best repair services overwhelmingly disdain these plans and won’t work for home warranty companies.

 Homeowners Insurance Gotchas